daffainfo/ctf-writeup/BYUCTF 2023/README.md

 # BYUCTF 2023
 CTF writeup for The BYUCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 32th place out of 581 teams and @yuuna
+I took part in this CTF competition with the TCP1P team and secured the 32th place out of 581 teams and @yuuna

 | Category | Challenge |
 | --- | --- |